vmware-archive/scripted/README.md

 Launching scripted will cause the Node.js server to start in the background.

-Here are some of the more vital key bindings to use once the editor is open:
+Here are some of the more vital key bindings to use once the editor is open.
+Where `Cmd/Ctrl` is specified it means `Cmd` on Mac and `Ctrl` on Linux/Windows:

 - `F1` - open help to show all key bindings (or press '?' in the top right)
 - `Cmd/Ctrl+s` - save!